 Demo for the Week!
-Making Color Test Plates.
+Making Color Test Plates of Enamels

 Second and even more important is to see the different melting times of each enamel.
 These enamel dots were all applied at the same time and fired all at once.
 One did not melt = means it is a harder firing enamel.
 If you lay it down next to one that melts quicker you will have cracking between the two enamel colors.

 On to making the plate,